morpheusadam/Chrome-Password/README.md

 ## Usage 🚀

-1. After installation, click the ZAMO icon in your toolbar
+1. After installation, click the  icon in your toolbar
 2. Set your master password (remember this!)
 3. The password will be required when:
    - Opening a new Chrome window